 Rounding at a transactional level in a direction that is clearly and consistently conservative or is clearly and consistently unbiased with an obviously immaterial impact on the result (e.g., rounding to the nearest dollar) would satisfy 3.J without needing a demonstration.
 However, rounding to too few significant digits relative to the quantity being rounded, even in an unbiased way, may be material and in that event, the company may need to provide a demonstration that the rounding would not produce a material understatement of the reserve.

 A brute force demonstration involves calculating the minimum reserve both with and without the simplification, approximation or modeling efficiency technique, and making a direct comparison between the resulting reserve.
 Regardless of the specific simplification, approximation or modeling efficiency technique used, brute force demonstrations always satisfy the requirements of Section 3.J.

+Calculate the minimum reserve by flooring the reserve amount at 2% of the scheduled longevity benefits payable by the benefit provider within next 12 months from the date of valuation.
+For the deals structured on a net basis, where the reinsurer covers only the benefits exceeding a predetermined reference benefit schedule, the floor will still be calculated based on the scheduled longevity benefits payable by the benefit provider within the next 12 months from the valuation date.
+This flooring results in satisfying the requirements of Section 3.J.

 Choosing a reduced set of scenarios from a larger set consistent with prescribed models and parameters and providing a detailed demonstration of why it did not understate the reserve by a material amount and the expected value of the reserve would not be less than the expected value of the reserve that would otherwise be calculated.
 This demonstration may be a theoretical, statistical or mathematical argument establishing, to the satisfaction of the insurance commissioner, general bounds on the potential deviation in the reserve estimate rather than a brute force demonstration.

-Drafting Note: Add back in the WDCM method example in the above guidance note if VM-22 uses this method for the SPA calculation.
+The company may calculate the DR, SR, and the additional standard projection amount as of a date no earlier than three months before the valuation date, using relevant company data, provided an appropriate method is used to adjust those amounts to the valuation date.
+Company data used for experience studies to determine prudent estimate assumptions are not subject to this three-month limitation.

-Section 4: Determination of SR
+Section 4: Determination of the DR and SR

 Projection of Accumulated Deficiencies